PCrnjak/MSG-compliant-AI-stepper-gripper/README.md

 [Video of gripper!](https://www.youtube.com/shorts/DQgi8Ua-VAU)

-**SSG-48 adaptive electric gripper** is a gripper based on [Spectral micro BLDC drivers](https://source-robotics.com/products/spectral-micro-bldc-controller).
-It is a gripper capable of controlling its gripping force, making it perfect for assembly tasks and human-robot collaboration.
+**MSG compliant AI stepper gripper** is a gripper based on [StepFOC stepper drivers](https://source-robotics.com/products/spectral-micro-bldc-controller).
+It is a gripper capable of controlling its gripping force (We use FOC control on steppers :D), making it perfect for assembly tasks and human-robot collaboration AND AI training application because of its designed with cameras in mind!
+This gripper is modular in nature in 2 ways:
+* Adjust grip length with different linear rails with options of 100mm,150mm and 200mm.
+* Adjust grip strength with different stepper sizes, supporting steppers of lenght 20mm, 40mm and 60mm

 Force can be adjusted from 5 N to 80 N allowing you to grasp a wide range of items; from delicate and soft to rigid and sturdy.

 Mechanical files and firmware are open source allowing you to add a custom griping tool and attach it to any robotic arm or robot.
 Gripper software is also open-source.
-Gripper has a stroke of 48 mm and a mass of 400g.

 # How to build / Where to buy?

-You can buy SSG48 adaptive electric gripper on our website: https://source-robotics.com/products/compliant-gripper
+You can buy MSG gripper on our website: https://source-robotics.com/products/compliant-gripper

 If you want to Source all the parts yourself and build your own follow these steps: